Online Listening Tips and Help

 Why can't I listen to the Florida Gators or other sporting events on your web stream?

 Because of licensing restrictions, WBF is prohibited from webcasting/streaming certain shows or sporting events over the internet.
-These shows and events include the University of Florida Gators, and NCAA football games.
+These shows and events include the University of Florida Gators football and basketball games.
 We cannot stream these events because these they contain copyrighted licensed material, and/or the internet broadcast rights belong to other companies.
-During these shows and events, we will stream music.
 However, we are permitted to stream NASCAR Racing events and shows, IndyCar Auto Racing, NFL games and of course local sporting events.